 Volunteers are needed each year on the Flatwoods Bluebird Trail in October or November to prepare the trail for the new nesting season which begins in March.
 This includes repairing nesting boxes and predator guards, and relocating unoccupied boxes to new locations where nesting might be more successful.
 For more information, click the blue button below.

 Donate just four hours a month to be a spokesperson for nature at Lettuce Lake Conservation Park's Audubon Resource Center.
 You'll represent Tampa Audubon, greet park visitors and answer their questions.
 A friendly disposition is required; knowledge of birds, animals, plants and trees is a plus!
 Orientation and training are provided.
 The Center's building is wheelchair accessible and air-conditioned, featuring nature exhibits, restrooms, and water fountains.
 Time commitment: Four-hour shift once a month (or more!) on a weekend afternoon and/or holidays.

 December through March

-Like hanging out at fishing piers, talking to fishermen, or paddling around the piers?
-Volunteers are needed daily to check the Sunshine Skyway and other local fishing piers for entangled or hooked birds and notify local rescuers.
-For more information, contact Ann Paul or Sandy Reed.
+If you like hanging out at fishing piers, talking to fishermen, or paddling around the piers?
+Volunteers are needed daily to interact with and educate local fishermen, maintain carcass chutes and filament line recycling tubes, check the Sunshine Skyway and other local fishing sites for entangled or hooked birds and notify local rescuers.
+For more information, contact Sandy Reed.